phpWhois/phpWhois/README.md

 UTF-8
 -----

-PHPWhois will assume that all whois servers resturn UTF-8 encoded output, if some whois server does not return UTF-8 data, you can include it in the NON_UTF8 array in `whois.servers.php`
+PHPWhois will assume that all whois servers return UTF-8 encoded output, if some whois server does not return UTF-8 data, you can include it in the `NON_UTF8` array in `whois.servers.php`

 Notes
 -----